lennysh/technitium-app-configurator/README.md

 1. Create a JSON config file following the structure shown in the "Adding New Apps" section
 2. Add the filename to `config-files.json`
 3. Submit a pull request

-## Repository

-This repository is ready for public use.
-All code is client-side only, with no server-side processing or data storage.